miquella/vaulted/doc/vaulted-console.1.md

 `vaulted console`
 `vaulted console` *name* [*OPTIONS*]
 `vaulted console --assume` *arn* [*OPTIONS*]
-`vaulted console --duration` *duration* [*OPTIONS*]

 DESCRIPTION
 -----------

 Opens the AWS console in the default web browser.
-Uses either the credentials in the current environment or the credentials in the specified vault.
-Console sessions either use the passed in duration, the provided vault's duration, or defaults to 1 hour.
+It will use the credentials in the current environment unless a vault is specified, in which case it will use the credentials in the vault.

+The session length will either use the passed in duration, the provided vault's duration, or defaults to 1 hour in that order of preference.
 Durations must be at least 15 minutes and less than 12 hours.

+This requires that you have the sts:GetFederationToken or sts:AssumeRole permissions enabled for your user.

 OPTIONS
 -------